Mickey Mouse Revue: History

 In a 1962 interview, Walt Disney talked about his new audio-animatronic technology in The Enchanted Tiki Room and untitled haunted house attraction.
 He said that he had similar plans for "all the Disney characters".
 Contributing Disney Imagineers were John Hench, Bill Justice, and Wathel Rogers.

-The original theater at Walt Disney World sat 500 park guests, but the pre-show area only had room for 300, a planning mistake.
+The original theater at Walt Disney World sat 500 park guests, but the pre-show area only had room for 300, which was a planning mistake.

 The animatronic Mickey currently resides in the Walt Disney Archives, and was put on display at the D23 Expo in 2011.

-The animatronics of Donald, Jose and Panchito were put on display at D23's Destination D: Walt Disney World 40th event.
+The animatronics of Donald, José and Panchito were put on display at D23's Destination D: Walt Disney World 40th event.
 In 2015, the figures were redressed and placed into the finale of Epcot's Gran Fiesta Tour attraction following a refurbishment in December of that year.